-Activity Selections - Please fill out the activity selection form from this guide & fax it to Zach McMurray, or fill it out online from our website.
+Activity Selections - Please fill out the activity selection form from this guide & fax it to Julia McNally, or fill it out online from our website.
 This will be due two weeks prior to your visit.
 Activity requests are accommodated on a first-come, first-serve basis.
-Group Detail Forms - Along with the activity selection forms, please return a completed group detail form.
+Group Detail Forms - Along with the activity selection forms, please return a completed group detail form or fill it out online from our website.
 This will allow us to plan appropriately for any dietary concerns or allergies during your stay.
 Cabin Assignments - If you have a large group and/or multiple cabins, please assign cabins based on what is listed on your contract.
-We strongly recommend assigning at least one adult to each cabin for supervision.
+We require assigning at least one adult to each cabin for supervision.
 Groups are required to fill 75% of their bed space.
 Cabin layouts and a camp map are included in this guide to assist in this process.
 Check In - Regular check in lasts from 7pm-7:30pm on Friday Evening, with a mandatory camp orientation beginning at 7:45.
 Leaders will need to check in at the Welcome Center during that time to receive their weekend packets and any additional information that may need to be passed on.
-If you are checking in at a different time or on Saturday, please contact Zach for an alternate location.
+If you are checking in at a different time or on Saturday, please contact Julia for an alternate location.
 Outside Foods - NO OUTSIDE FOODS ARE PERMITTED ON SITE (including inside the Dining Hall, individual cabins, and program spaces).
 We are a peanut-free facility and often have severe allergies to peanuts or other foods on camp.
 Meals and snacks will be provided by camp.
 Anything brought in from outside of camp, MUST be pre-approved by camp staff.
 Medications & First Aid - Each group is responsible for all the administration of medicine and first aid.
 We advise each group to bring first aid kits.
 Camp will not provide first aid or distribute medications.
 Payment - We will be asking for a final count on Saturday evening after dinner.
 This will be handled in the Welcome Center.
-Full payment is expected at this time and booking for next year is handled then too.
-Questions or Concerns - If at any time you need help, please contact Zach McMurray and he will be more than happy to answer any questions.
+Full payment is expected at this time and you will have the option to reserve your dates for next year, as well.
+Questions or Concerns - If at any time you need help, please contact Julia McNally and she will be more than happy to answer any questions.